 It’s helpful to find a provider that specializes in cancer and oncology and understands what you’re experiencing.

 Your primary care physician or your health insurance company can help you find a mental health professional in your area.

 You can also look for a psychologist using the American Psychology Association’s search tool.
-If you need to seek help quickly, MentalHealth.gov recommends a crisis line and a treatment referral line.
+If you need to seek help quickly, MentalHealth.gov recommends a

 Certain types of mental healthcare, like counseling and psychology, can be done virtually through teletherapy.
 You can receive teletherapy through video chat, phone calls, and even text messaging.